 Our Globalizing the Liberal Arts conference will bring together leaders from leading liberal arts colleges and programs to engage in a summit meeting that will discuss ways in which liberal arts can provide undergraduates with the capability to collaborate on complex problems that span diverse cultural perspectives.
 The leaders gathered at our meeting articulate the vision of liberal arts and its role in fostering global citizenship, and how liberal arts can respond to the demands of our societies for solutions to urgent social, political and scientific problems.

-Our meeting will include Directors for Global Education and Deans from a Mellon Foundation Global Liberal Arts consortium that includes Carleton, Connecticut College, Colorado College, Grinnell, Hamilton, Lafayette, Mount Holyoke, Middlebury, Saint Lawrence, Trinity College, Union, Wesleyan, and Williams.
-With strong regional connections to the Claremont Colleges (Scripps, Pitzer, Pomona, CMC and Harvey Mudd), as well as nearby peer institutions, we will be able to offer presentations and share perspectives on global liberal arts from leading institutions across Southern California.
+Our meeting will include Directors for Global Education and Deans from a Mellon Foundation Global Liberal Arts consortium that includes Carleton College, Connecticut College, Mount Holyoke College, Middlebury College, Wesleyan University, and other leading US liberal arts colleges.
+With strong regional connections to the Claremont Colleges (Scripps, Pitzer, Pomona, CMC), as well as nearby peer institutions, we will be able to offer presentations and share perspectives on global liberal arts from leading institutions across Southern California.
 Yale University and Yale-NUS College (Singapore) have agreed to participate, and both will be sending teams of faculty to represent their new projects in undergraduate education and liberal arts.
 Yale and Yale-NUS jointly organized a conference in 2016 entitled “Globalizing the Liberal Arts (https://gla.yale-nus.edu.sg/) and many of participants from that meeting would be invited and expected to attend.

 An additional opportunity exists to connect to excellent liberal arts programs internationally and we expect several representatives of international institutions to attend.
-The presence of representatives from leading international liberal arts colleges and programs will provide a truly global perspective, with representatives from Yale-NUS College (Singapore), Ashoka University (India), and Duke-Kunshan University (China) all presenting, and others to be confirmed soon.
+The presence of representatives from leading international liberal arts colleges and programs will provide a truly global perspective, with representatives from Yale-NUS College (Singapore), Ashoka University (India), and Duke-Kunshan University (China) all presenting, and liberal arts programs in Switzerland, Netherlands, Argentina, Mexico, and five other countries represented.

 The themes of our conference are arranged as a pairing of a plenary panel discussion with a longer working group discussion.
 Each morning will feature three plenary panels on each of three themes, and the afternoon will provide a 90 minute parallel discussion on the three topics.
 The panels will each include an overview of the topic, two or three representative case studies (highlighting both successes and challenge areas), and a discussion of generalizable principles with the audience.
 The discussions will allow participants to dig deeper into the topics, and develop solutions, and ongoing collaborations that can bring new developments on each campus.